VIDEO: Off-duty Bullard police officers working security at Times Square Grand Slam force Black teen to ground

 One person who recorded the encounter can be heard shouting: "Hey, get off of him like that!
 Get off of him!"

-The video has picked up thousands of views and hundreds of comments on Facebook, with some defending the actions of the security team, but many calling the act racist or excessively violent.
+The video has picked up thousands of views and hundreds of comments on Facebook, with some defending the actions of the security team, but many calling the act racist, excessively violent and yet another example of police brutality.

+Several community members have said that the incident began because the teen had been charging his phone at the venue and employees asked that he buy something or leave.

 "He refused to leave and was then escorted out," the statement continues.
 "After leaving the facility, he was involved in an altercation with security and video has been posted to social media."